latelateef/Cloud-and-Edge-Computing-CEC-labs/README.md

 ```bash
 sudo apt update && sudo apt install bc -y
 ```

-Got it!
-Since you're using the **bc** calculator (a command-line calculator), you don't need X11 forwarding or x2go.
-Here's the corrected section:

 ---

 ### **6. Using the `bc` Calculator on the Remote VM**